 {{ archive.Content|striptags|safe }}

-2.removetagsFilter: Precisely remove specified tags
+2.removetagsFilter: accurately remove specified tags

 {{ archive.Description|removetags:"b,i"|safe }}

-This operation will removearchive.Descriptionall of<b>and<i>Tags, but if the content contains<p>or<span>These other tags will be retained.
-Similarly, to avoid unnecessary escaping, it is recommended inremovetagsafter that|safeFilter.
+This operation will removearchive.Descriptionall of the<b>and<i>tags, but if the content contains<p>or<span>Other tags will be retained.
+Similarly, to avoid unnecessary escaping, it is recommended thatremovetagsafter that|safefilter.

 Example of practical application scenarios